psychemedia/sin-eater-resources/src/_first_controversy.md

 Notes from a discussion following the reading of the paper are also recorded from [p423](https://archive.org/details/sim_royal-anthropological-institute-of-great-britain-ireland_february-9-1875-january-25-1876_5/page/n467/mode/2up?q=sin).
 Notably, they feature a response from a certain *Mr Moggridge*, whom we might assume to be the same Mr Moggridge that spoke on the subect of the sin-eater at the sixth meeting of the Cambrian Archaeological Association meeting in Ludlow over twenty years earlier, in 1852:

-> Mr. Moggridge said : Mention was made of superstitious observances in our own island.
+> Mr. Moggridge said: Mention was made of superstitious observances in our own island.
 I may, therefore, be permitted to bring to your notice a curious custom that not long since was still extant in South Wales and some of the adjoining counties, that of the Sin-eater.
 More than two centuries ago a well-known writer, Aubrey de Gentilésisme gives a full account of this observance in Herefordshire, where he was fortunate enough to "interview" the Sin-eater himself.

 Moggridge went on mention another, more recent tradition, which he associates with a sin-eater, but which he distinguishes as a slightly simpler ritual: